bernhardAxonIvy/doc/source/designer-guide/configuration/variables.rst

   * **daytime:** This value will be interpreted as daytime
   * **enum:** The enum annotation will give you the possibility to define possible values for this Variable.
-  * **file:** The file annotation will tell the engine to retrieve the value for this Variable from an external file.
+  * **file:** The file annotation will tells the engine to retrieve the value for this Variable from an external file.
 This file can be a :file:`.json` or a :file:`.txt` file.
-If your Variable is called :code:`myFile` and it should be a :code:`json` file, then your file must be at the location :file:`variables/myFile.json` or the :code:`variables` prefix can also be part of the file name itself :file:`variables.myFile.json`.
+If your Variable is called :code:`myFile` and it should be a :code:`json` file, then your file must be located at :file:`<project>/config/variables/myFile.json`.
+    Alternatively the :code:`variables` prefix can also be part of the file-name rather than a parent directory.
+    So, the file :file:`<project>/config/variables.myFile.json` could also serve the value for the variable called :code:`myFile`.

 Environments for Variables